vechain/vechain-sdk-js/docs/templates/transactions.md

 [FullFlowDelegatorUrlSnippet](examples/transactions/full-flow-delegator-url.ts)

-By examining these complete examples, developers can gain a comprehensive understanding of transaction handling in theVeChain SDK.
+By examining these complete examples, developers can gain a comprehensive understanding of transaction handling in the VeChain SDK.
 Each example demonstrates the steps involved in initiating, signing, and sending transactions, as well as the nuances associated with fee delegation.

 # Errors handling on transactions
 You can find the transaction revert reason by using `getRevertReason` method with the transaction hash.